bookingactivities/booking-activities/readme.txt

 * Tweak - Make the array export format more user-friendly (line breaks + indents instead of brackets)
 * Tweak - Add an option to allow to display columns with private data in frontend booking lists (in general settings)
 * Tweak - Add a link to the booking admin page on the booking IDs of booking lists (for admin only)
+* Tweak - Add columns in user booking list: customer_roles
+* Tweak - The Booking changes delay option can now be set in days, hours and minutes
 * Fix - Redirect URL when booking on event click didn't work
 * Fix - Add compulsory hidden quantity field when booking on event click
 * Fix - All grouped bookings were displayed in each rows of the frontend booking list when group_by = none